fkrieter/mephisto/README.md

 ```
 Make sure you have **ROOT** version **6.14** or higher installed.

-If this is your first time using **Mephisto**, consider taking the interactive tutorial [here](https://github.com/fkrieter/mephisto/tree/master/tutorial).
+If this is your first time using **Mephisto**, consider taking the interactive [tutorial](https://github.com/fkrieter/mephisto/tree/master/tutorial) and have a look at the [documenation](https://mephisto.readthedocs.io/en/latest/).

 ---